 A stroke is a profoundly damaging condition.
 Survivors, as well as their support networks and caretakers, have to learn to live with potentially permanent disabilities that can range from mild to debilitating.
 These disabilities may include physical, physiological, emotional, mental, and cognitive defects.
 These will then adversely affect the patient’s quality of life.

 However, CBD has emerged as a promising candidate to promote overall wellness.
-If CBD helps the body to attain homeostasis, it just might help stroke survivors improve the quality of life.
+If CBD helps the body to attain homeostasis, it just might help stroke survivors improve their quality of life.

 Inflammation is the body’s response to medical trauma or injury to the body.
 When a patient suffers from a stroke, the body undergoes a profound process of inflammation at the site where the clot or hemorrhage occurred.
 This inflammation is part of a wider defense mechanism that the body’s immune system activates in response to a traumatic incident.